cakephp/migrations/docs/en/guides/seeding.md

 bin/cake seeds run UserSeed,PermissionSeed,LogSeed
 ```

-You can also use the <span class="title-ref">-v</span> parameter for more output verbosity:
+You can also use the `-v` parameter for more output verbosity:

 ```bash
 bin/cake seeds run -v